ByteTools Logo

 Week 2: Quick Wins (Days 8-14)

-• • Deploy changes to 10% of traffic for validation
+• • Deploy changes to a small slice of traffic for validation

 • • Monitor quality metrics closely (response accuracy, user satisfaction)